epsi1on/durom/doc/Architecture/readme.md

 ~there are two tables, a `Database` table and an `Owners` table, which the second one is a calculated table.~ there is single table block chain

-## Database
+## BlockChain

+There is a single DB table used as blockchain.

 Records table (the block chain)

 - TargetTable (enumerable: post, rection, etc)
-- Action (enumerable: Create, Update, Delete CRUD minus R)
+- Action (enumerable: Create, Update, Delete - CRUD minus R)
 - Params (binary data: parameters, see the rules in put block section)
 - Owner (pubkey of sender)
 - Nonce (a nonce to make hash good, 16 byte would be good enough i think)
-- Hash (or BlockID, the hash of record except Signature: Hash(PreviousHash,Table,Action,Params,Owner,Nonce) this should contain all fields except signature, in order to prevent any edits. it is safe to exclude signature from hash.
+- Hash: hash of record, look at Hash (BlockId) section below.
 - Signature (signature of digest. encrypted with pvt key, decrypted with sender pub key, used to ensure sender is who it claims - authentication)

+### Hash (BlockId)

+Also known as `BlockID`, the hash of record except Signature:

+Hash( `PreviousHash`, `Table`, `Action`, `Params`, `Owner`, `Nonce`)

+This should contain all fields except signature, in order to prevent any edits. it is safe to exclude signature from hash. it is mandatory to exclude the signature, because validation also signature is calculated from this field. so theorically impossible to add `Signature`. just forget about including signature to this field!

 Primary key is `Hash` column (the `BlockID`)

-~it could combine to `Blocks` table, make it have 3 fields.~ ~Owners table (a calculated table)~
+~~it could combine to `Blocks` table, make it have 3 fields.~~

+~~Owners table (a calculated table)~~

-~- BlockId: the ID of sent block~
+~~- BlockId: the ID of sent block~~

-~- SenderId: the ID of person who broadcasted the block~ we do not need OwnersTable i think
+~~- SenderId: the ID of person who broadcasted the block~~

+we do not need OwnersTable i think

 ## Consistency of blockchain

 By word "Consistency" we mean having no tampering in database.
 To check the consistency of Database it is simple to calculate the Hash of records one by one with previous hash:

 ```